Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/13-typescript/README.md

 - Rename all files to ts/tsx.
 - Install React and React DOM typings
 - Start using some typing (basic variables etc...).
-- Use seom React Built in typing.
+- Use some React Built in typing.

 ## Prerequisites

 You will need to have nodejs installed in your computer (at least 8.9.2).
-If you want to follow this step-by-step guide you will need to take as starting point sample _00 Intro/03 Server_.
+If you want to follow this step-by-step guide you will need to take as starting point sample _12 Css modules_.

 ## steps